kullaisec/kullaisec.github.io/_tabs/about.md

 ## [Experience]

+Presently Working as Security Analyst at Secasure

-I am presently working as a Security Analyst Intern at TMG Security.
+I worked as Security Analyst Intern at TMG Security

 The Red team at Pentabug